Adam-Collier/Blog/content/blog/blogception/index.md

 An important thing to note here is the importing of the font files (without this it wont work).
 Then in our render method we just add `<GlobalStyle />` (I added it after our main element.)

-And there we go! our own font is not being used in the project 💃
+And there we go!
+Our own font is now being used in the project 💃

 Now we are going to add a featured image to each of our posts.
 Within our blog content directory we are going to add a featured image into each folder (alongside your index.md files), for now let’s call it featured-image.jpeg.
 We are then gonna add it to our frontmatter in our markdown file e.g: